 A 1099-MISC form is used to report miscellaneous income (sometimes called "non-employee income") to the IRS.
 It is also used to give information on income to the recipients, so they can complete their income tax returns.
-The 1099-MISC form is an annual wage report form, meaning that it must be prepared, given to workers, and submitted to the IRS on January 31, for the previous tax year.
+The 1099-MISC form is an annual wage report form, meaning that it reports the annual income of the recipient.

 The 1099-MISC form shows the amount you paid to the recipient during the calendar year, in a box depending on the type of payment.
 If income tax withholding has been taken from the payments (this is not usual), the total amount of the withholding for the year is included.
 The tax ID and other information about the recipient also must be included.

 What Types of Payments Does a 1099-MISC Report?

 Most businesses use 1099-MISC forms to report payments to non-employees.
 The IRS uses the term "non-employee" to include anyone who provides services to another individual or business.
 It's a broad category, including freelancers, private contractors (like maintenance services), and outsourcing companies.